• Skip to main content

 5. The Bezel

-When looking at a flashlight’s bezel for EDC, I like flashlights that have a ‘DNA collector’ at the end.
+When looking at a flashlight’s bezel for EDC, I like flashlights with a ‘DNA collector’ at the end.
 In other words, a bezel with some kind of jagged edge in case I need to use the flashlight as an impact weapon.

 The Streamlight’s ProTac 1L-1AA has a nice serrated edge that will cause some damage should I need to use it as a weapon.